Campaign of the Month: January 2015

 Arandur is a rare natural metal found in igneous rock, usually as streaks of blue-green ore amid vitreous glass.
 So that it does not become as brittle as the glass it is found in, it must be tempered with a specific alchemical bath (see below) in its forging.
 The finished forged metal is silver-blue with a green reflective shine.
 While no stronger than steel, arandur is capable of holding a razor sharp edge even when abused.
 Arandur has the same hit points and hardness as steel.
 Arandur is almost exclusively used to make edged weapons, as armor and bludgeoning weapons made of it are functionally the same as steel.

-The alchemical bath required to temper Arandur must be prepared with an alchemist with 5 ranks in Craft (Alchemy) and requires 2 doses of Worgar Root (worth 400g), 5 doses of Atlas Sap (worth 50g) and 100g worth of crushed Fire Agate.
+The alchemical bath required to temper Arandur must be prepared with an alchemist with 5 ranks in Craft (Alchemy) and requires 1 dose of Worgar Root (worth 200g), 5 doses of Atlas Sap (worth 50g) and 50g worth of crushed Fire Agate.
 Once the compound begins to boil, it strangely acts as a tempering agent for the metal.
 This compound may be allowed to cool and harden to be used at a later time.
+One batch of this bath is enough to temper one weapon for a size medium character.

-Arandur is an inherently magical metal, and thus Crafters attempting to transmute it require 10% of the desired value in ivory claws (so a Crafter attempting to turn regular iron into 1,000 gp worth of Arandur would need 100 gp worth of, say, ivory tiger claws) and the material must be exposed to the same alchemical bath required to temper it.
+Arandur is an inherently magical metal, and thus Crafters attempting to transmute it require 10% of the desired value in ivory claws (so a Crafter attempting to turn regular iron into 1,000 gp worth of Arandur would need 100 gp worth of, say, ivory tiger claws).
+If transmuting worked metal, instead of ore, the material must additionally be exposed to the same alchemical bath required to temper it at the same ratio as described above.
 Both the creature components and the alchemical both are consumed in the transmutation.